R-Tharanka/coding-club-webdev1/README.md

 > University of Moratuwa

 ## 🚀 Project Overview
-A responsive, static web page for the Innovators' Coding Club featuring a dark, futuristic "Midnight Neon" theme with vivid accent glows and subtle animations.
+A responsive, static web page for the Innovators Coding Club featuring a dark, futuristic "Midnight Neon" theme with vivid accent glows and subtle animations.
 Built as part of the **Web Development 1 – Web Design for Beginners** course, this site showcases club information, meeting schedule, upcoming events, gallery, and interactive features like dark/light mode toggle and animations.

 ## 📝 Table of Contents
 - [coding-club-webdev1](#coding-club-webdev1)